-Holders of the Company's Common Stock are entitled to one vote per share on each matter considered at the Annual Meeting.
+Holders of the Company's Common Stock are entitled to one vote per share on the election of directors and any other matters considered at the Annual Meeting.

 How can I attend the Annual Meeting?

 In order to provide access to the Company's stockholders regardless of geographic location, the Annual Meeting will be held in a virtual format only, live via webcast.
 While there will not be a physical, in-person meeting for you to attend, the format of the virtual Annual Meeting has been designed in an attempt to provide stockholders the same rights and opportunities to participate in the Annual Meeting, including the right to vote and the ability to ask questions, as they would have at an in-person meeting.